edurocher/deliteful-tutorial/docs/GettingStarted.md

 ##Deploying the Application on a Web Server

-You may be already familiar with this, but most  browsers will not run scripts in web pages loaded from the file system, so you need to deploy the application on a web server to be able to view it correctly.
+You need to deploy the application on a web server to be able to view it correctly in a browser.

-If you already have a web app development environment and/or a web server setup on your computer, and you know how to deploy a web application, you may skip this step.
+If you already have a web server setup and you are familiar with deploying applications on it, you can skip this step.

-Otherwise, a very easy way is to use the `local-web-server` npm package:
+Otherwise, a very easy way to deploy the application is to use the `local-web-server` npm package:

 ````
 $ npm install -g local-web-server
 $ ws
 ````

 Now point your web browser to `http://localhost:8000`.
-You should see the application skeleton created by the Yeoman generator:
+You should see the application skeleton created by the Yeoman
+generator:

 ![Flickr app screen shot - Initial](images/initial.png)